Jesse Hameen II

 Jesse "Cheese" Hameen II was born in New Haven, Connecticut.
 He is a jazz drummer, percussionist, mentor, and educator.
-He plays the drums, and percussion instruments.
-For over 40 years he has held percussion clinics and workshops.
-He is a jazz and rock studies instructor for the Neighborhood Music School for eighteen years.
+He plays the drums, and percussion instruments for over 40 years.
+He has held percussion clinics and workshops.
+He is also a jazz and rock studies instructor for the Neighborhood Music School for eighteen years.
 He has toured in the United States, Europe, Africa, and the Caribbean.

 Early life

 Hameen was born in New Haven, Connecticut.
 He grew up in Dixwell, New Haven.
 Dixwell was a neighborhood that had a thriving jazz community when Hameen was growing up.
 He grew up with a love for music coming from a musical gospel family and a background in Afro-Cuban music, R&B, Jazz.

 Hameen lived and performed on the West Coast early in his career.
 In 1966, at the age of 25, he moved back to the East Coast.

 Hameen speaking about his life and career at a translate-a-thon at LaGuardia Community College in New York City.